California-Planet-Search/rvsearch/README.md

 See the [documentation](https://california-planet-search.github.io/rvsearch/) for installation instructions.
 Installing into a fresh anaconda environment is highly reccomended.

-Calling syntax:
+Example calling syntax:

-`rvsearch search -s path-to-setup`
+`rvsearch find -s path-to-setup`

 `rvsearch plot -t summary -d path-to-outputdir`

-`rvsearch inject path-to-outputdir`
+`rvsearch inject -d path-to-outputdir`

+`rvsearch plot -t recovery -d path-to-outputdir`

 See `rvsearch --help` or `rvsearch plot --help` to see all available options.